Play for the CT Chiefs next season!

 Total myth.
-While I'm not privvy to the financial requirements for all of the teams on the Chiefs, I do have players playing for them at the mite and squirt level and I'll give it to you straight.
+While I'm not privvy to the financial requirements for all of the teams on the Chiefs, I do have kids playing for them at the mite, squirt, and peewee level and I'll give it to you straight.

 For a couple hundred dollars more than area town-level teams, you get nearly double the number of games, three times as much ice time for practice, a week long day camp in the summer (full day, none of that 3 hours in the morning crap where you need to take days off from work for drop-off or pick-up), and an optional twice-per-week off-ice fitness program that runs all summer long.

 So, yes, it costs a little more but you get a TON more for your dollar.